publiclab/publiclab-archive/notes/bps/12-24-2018/the-waterproof-ir-camera-page-says-that-the-camera-has-wifi-does-it-how-do-i-access-it.md

 ---
 title: "The waterproof IR camera page says that the camera has WiFi.
 Does it?
-How do I access it?"\ntagnames: 'question:general, first-time-poster'
+How do I access it?"

+tagnames: 'question:general, first-time-poster'
 author: bps
 path: /notes/bps/12-24-2018/the-waterproof-ir-camera-page-says-that-the-camera-has-wifi-does-it-how-do-i-access-it.md
 nid: 17998